How to Protect Your Car from Snow and Ice Damage

-Both metal and plastic shovels have hard edges, designed to scrape along the ground to remove the lowest layers of snow and ice.
+Both metal and plastic shovels have hard edges, which are designed to scrape along the ground to remove the lowest layers of snow and ice.
 These edges will leave deep scratches and gouges in the surface of your vehicle.

--Don’t use an ice scraper on any surface other than the windows.
+Don’t use an ice scraper on any surface other than the windows.
 The hard plastic is designed to scrape ice off your windows and is too aggressive to be used on your paint.

 Some people use hot water to attempt to melt the ice off the car.
 While this may appear to work, there are two problematic side effects; the sudden change of temperature from freezing to extremely hot could cause glass to crack and shatter.

-Additionally, if the temperature is still below freezing, the water falling on ground will re-freeze, leaving an ice rink where your parking space or driveway used to be.
+Additionally, if the temperature is still below freezing, the water falling on the ground will re-freeze, leaving an ice rink where your parking space or driveway used to be.

--Do remove large chunks of ice by lifting them off with your hands.
+Do remove large chunks of ice by lifting them off with your hands.
 When ice is pushed off the car, the bottom of the sheet will slide along the surface, leaving fine scratches the entire length of the ice sheet.

-Turning your vehicle on and letting it warm up before you drive is an effective way to slowly melt the ice off without running the risk of damaging the finish.
+Turning your vehicle on and letting it warm up before you drive is an effective way to slowly melt ice off without running the risk of damaging the finish.

 You want to remove as much of the salt as possible to prevent it from being rubbed into the surface during the washing process.
-If you take your vehicle somewhere else to be cleaned, be sure to make note of their processes as well.
+If you take your vehicle somewhere else to be cleaned, be sure to make note of their process as well.

 If this information has reached you too late, and your vehicle already has some of the damaged that we have described, it can be repaired.
-Contact your local detailer to for more information about what can be done.
+Contact your local detailer for more information about what can be done.

 Editor's note: This is an updated version of a story originally published on Nov.
 4, 2013.